Who Was Oscar Hammerstein II?

 Death and Legacy

 While still in his professional prime, Hammerstein lost his battle with stomach cancer on August 23, 1960.
 He died at his house in Doylestown, Pennsylvania.
 In Hammerstein's memory the lights on Broadway were turned off at 9 pm that September 1.

 In 1995, Hammerstein's centennial was celebrated all over the world with recordings, books and concerts created to commemorate the "man who owned Broadway."
 The following Broadway season, three of Hammerstein's musicals ran on Broadway at the same time: Show Boat, The King and I and State Fair.
-All three won Tony Awards—Show Boat and The King and I for Best Musical Revival, and State Fair for Best Musical Score.
+Show Boat and The King and I won Tonys for Best Musical Revival, and State Fair was nominated for Best Musical Score.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!